profaust93/MyTi/src/main/webapp/resources/bower_components/holderjs/README.md

 You can prevent Holder from running its default configuration by executing ``Holder.run`` with your custom settings right after including ``holder.js``.
 However, you'll have to execute ``Holder.run`` again to render any placeholders that use the default configuration.

-Inserting an image with optional custom theme
+Inserting an imagePath with optional custom theme
 ---------------------------------------------

 You can add a placeholder programmatically by chaining Holder calls: